airatns/hw05_final/README.md

 <img src="https://github.com/devicons/devicon/blob/master/icons/css3/css3-original-wordmark.svg" title="HTML5" alt="HTML" width="40" height="40"/>&nbsp;

-Yatube is the social network for publishing posts
+**Yatube** is the social network for publishing posts, which allows users to subscribe to individual authors, add posts to the favorites, upload images.
+If the user forgets his password, he can request the email with the recovery code and change the password.
+Also realized custom authorization and caching.
+The backend was written in Python using Django.
+The frontend was written in HTML.
+Models, urls, views and forms were covered by tests using Unittest.
+Also developed [REST API](https://github.com/airatns/api_final_yatube1) for Yatube

 ![Yatube](https://user-images.githubusercontent.com/96816183/182358955-0a50ba2b-dc3e-434b-812f-ba7c9f5b4978.png)